 Within 10 days, more than 53,000 individuals found shelter in relief camps throughout the state.
 A week later, on August 17, the same relief camps were bursting with 300,000 displaced people.²

 The world took notice as news outlets began reporting about the devastation.
 Tweets flew up from Indian Prime Minister Modi; NASA released pictures of a blue sea covering the formerly lush green state; and Gospel for Asia (GFA) released daily updates on the people affected.

 After nearly three weeks of worsening conditions, on August 20, the monsoon rains slowed.
 Thirty inches of rain had fallen in a record-breaking 20 days.
 More than 100,000 people were housed in relief camps, not knowing if their homes still stood.

-GFA-supported workers serving in Kerala immediately began rescue missions and provided help and comfort to those devastated by the flooding.
-As news spread, GFA-supported workers across Asia collected donations and held rallies on behalf of the afflicted residents of Kerala.
+Gospel for Asia (GFA)-supported workers serving in Kerala immediately began rescue missions and provided help and comfort to those devastated by the flooding.
+As news spread, Gospel for Asia (GFA)-supported workers across Asia collected donations and held rallies on behalf of the afflicted residents of Kerala.

 Workers Rally for Relief